-s Infants and young children are typically more vulnerable to Lead in drinking water than the general population.
+2 Infants and young children are typically more vulnerable to Lead in drinking water than the general population.
+It is possible that Lead levels at your antrants and young children are typically more vulnerable to Lead in drinking water than the general population.
 It is possible that Lead levels at your home may be higher than at other homes in the community as a result of materials used in your home's plumbing.
 If you are concerned about elevated Lead levels in your home's water, you may wish to have your water tested.
 In addition, flush your tap for 30 seconds to 2 minutes before using the tap water.
 Additional information is available from the Safe Drinking Water Hotline at (800) 426-4791 or at EPA's website at www.epa.gov/safewater.
 Lead testing is completed every 3 years and results shown are an average.
 GRWA began adding orthophosphate in an effort to lower lead levels following the 2007 testing.